13. Paths Cross

 “But you didn’t talk to him?”

 “No man, it was before I got home.”
-He pulled out Kevin’s business card.

-“She told me he wants me to call him as soon as possible.
-Fuck, man.
-Like I said, that’s gonna wait till tomorrow.
+Oscar said, “She told me he wants me to call him as soon as possible, but fuck, man, that’s gonna wait till tomorrow.
+Everything’s on hold till fuckin tomorrow.
 I’m properly hammered.
-My eternal thanks for holding my pitiful hand on the path to drunkeness.”

-Rico studied the card; looked up and studied Oscar, the low light concealing the changes: jawline tensing, eyes taking a more hardened look.
+Looked up and studied Oscar, the low light concealing the changes: jawline tensing, eyes taking a more hardened look.

 “Bro,” he said, “Let’s do some shots.
 Talk some more.
 I’ll make sure you sleep like a baby tonight.”